samerlahoud/tutorial-lpwan-iot/ICT-18/research-challenges.md

   \includegraphics[scale=0.65]{./images/soa-cnf-uncnf.png}
 \end{figure}

 ### Measurement of the Capture Effect\footnote{Bor, Martin C., et al. "Do LoRa low-power wide-area networks scale?."
 Proceedings of the 19th ACM International Conference on Modeling, Analysis and Simulation of Wireless and Mobile Systems.
-ACM, 2016.}
+ACM (2016)}
 - Experimentation (55.25 symbols packet length) shows the packet reception rate as function of transmission offset relative to the weak node in symbols
 - A strong transmission can be successfully decoded when it arrives one packet time early up to at most 3 symbols late
 - Capture model integrated in a discrete-event simulator (LoRaSim)